Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 “Sorry, baby dino-birdlings.
 But I really need to eat.
 And you look nice and doughy right now.”

 She punched the dough ball gently.
 The kneading was done.
-It was time to roll it and slice it into nice, pasta-shaped sizes.
+It was time to roll it and slice it into nice, pasta-sized shapes.

 To her credit, Erin barely hesitated when she grabbed the sharp knife again.
 But she did take the time to wash the blood off before she began slicing.
 And though it took her a bit longer to cut everything since she worked with one hand and tried to keep all her digits out of the knife’s path, she eventually had a pile of long stringy noodles ready to be boiled.